boltops-tools/lono/docs/_docs/lookup-locations/variables.md

     configs/demo/variables/development/demo/my-variable.txt (template level)
     configs/demo/variables/development/my-variable.txt (env level)
-    configs/demo/variables/my-variable.txt (params level)
+    configs/demo/variables/my-variable.txt (variables level)
-    configs/demo/variables/development.txt (params generic env)
+    configs/demo/variables/development.txt (variables generic env)

 So if you have only created:

     configs/demo/variables/development/my-variable.txt (env level)

 Lono will use it.
 The recommendation is to use the **env level** file.
-This allows lono to use different params files based on the Lono.env.
-When you need to, you can override the param file with the `--variable` option.
+This allows lono to use different variables files based on the Lono.env.
+When you need to, you can override the variable file with the `--variable` option.

 ### REQUESTED as stack name